ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.5.4 =
+* Fixed issue with category unordered list not rendering correctly in Firefox

 = 6.5.3 =
 * Fix to load thumbnails using appropriate protocol (http or https) based on site protocol